 ARTICLE IX.
 COMMITTEES

 Section 1.
 Standing Committees.
-Standing Committees shall be program, finance, AAUW Fund, and bylaws.
+Standing Committees shall be program, finance, AAUW Funds, and bylaws.

 Section 2.
 Establishing Committees.
 The president may establish standing and special committees as needed with consent of the board.

 Section 3.
 Purpose.
 With the approval of the board, each standing and special committee shall formulate programs and activities to carry out the mission of AAUW.